hagino3000/ipython-notebook-starter/README.md

-# iPython notebook quick starter
+# Jupyter notebook quick starter

 Startup sets for MacOSX or Linux